 Although I love traditional pasta dishes, I also love getting creative with my recipes, which is why I really love this butter chicken recipe.
-It combines my love of creamy pasta dishes with the flavors of India to create a pasta that's rich, creamy, and full of zesty flavor.
+It combines my love of creamy pasta dishes with the flavors of India to create a pasta dish that's rich, creamy, and full of bold flavor.
 It's also incredibly easy to make, and that never hurts!

 I love serving this buttered chicken pasta when I want a tasty dinner on a busy weeknight.
 Although it's a quick and easy chicken pasta dish, it tastes like something that involved quite a bit more work and time.
 So I get dinner on the table fast and look like a dinnertime superhero.
 Hey, it's the little things, right?